nfriedly/nfriedly.com/src/documents/techblog/2015-06-10-esp-01-esp8266-programing-motherboard.html.md

 * __10k Ω Resistor__: Pull-up for the Program button on `GPIO0`
 * __1k Ω Resistor__: Pull-up for the `CH_PD` pin that enables the ESP-01 module
 * __2*4 Female Pin Headers__: For connecting the ESP-01 module.
 (But nobody will look down on you if you just break off two 1x4 pieces of single-row pin headers and solder them side-by-side ;)
-* __Male and Female Breakaway Pin Headers__: For connecting USB-tty programmer and connecting to the GPIO pins.
+* __Male and Female Breakaway Pin Headers__: For connecting USB-Serial TTL programmer and connecting to the GPIO pins.
 * __Stripboard__: The "board" part of our motherboard
 * __Misc Wire__: A few short pieces of wire, probably less than 2 inches total.